Lex Luger: Professional football career

 Upon leaving Miami, he played professional football for the Montreal Alouettes of the Canadian Football League where he dressed for 14 games at guard & tackle over 3 seasons and played in the 67th Grey Cup against the Edmonton Eskimos.
 He played in 2 games in 1981 for Montreal before being released.
 He then signed with the Green Bay Packers of the National Football League, but never played in a game and thus is not listed on their all-time roster, though he did spend the entire 1982 season on the team's injured reserve list with a groin problem incurred during training camp.
 He returned to the Packers training camp in 1983, but he was released before the regular season began.
 Luger wore number 66 for the Packers, the last player to do so before it was retired for Ray Nitschke.

 Luger said in a 2018 interview with the Green Bay Press-Gazette his wrestling career might have never happened had it worked out with the Packers:

 "I would have loved to have had a long-term career with the Packers; are you kidding me?"
 Pfohl said.
 "If I did, I probably wouldn't have become a wrestler.
 So, in the big picture, it worked out for me in that regard ...
 Had it worked out in Green Bay, I seriously doubt I would have become a pro wrestler."

 In 1984, Luger finished his football career playing in the United States Football League for the Tampa Bay Bandits, Memphis Showboats and Jacksonville Bulls.
 He was a teammate of future WCW rival Ron Simmons while playing for the Tampa Bay Bandits.

 Professional wrestling career

 NWA Championship Wrestling from Florida (1985–1987)

 In 1985, Luger walked into the Championship Wrestling From Florida office where he met Hiro Matsuda, who had previously trained Hulk Hogan and "Mr. Wonderful" Paul Orndorff.
-Luger adopted the ring name "Lex Luger", being a fan of the comic book villain Lex Luthor, which helped cast himself as a typical wrestling heel which he would continue to be throughout most of his early years in wrestling.
+Luger adopted the ring name "Lex Luger", being a fan of the comic book villain Lex Luthor, which helped cast him as a typical wrestling heel which he would continue to be throughout most of his early years in wrestling.
 Luger made his in-ring debut in September 1985.
 He was featured alongside other notorious heels, Percy Pringle and Rick Rude.